adamtaylor/adamtaylor.github.io/_drafts/2012-03-27-unicode-perl-best-practices.md

 Consider the character `é`.
 You can't pin-point it to one unicode code character because it could be:

-é: U+00E9, otherwise known as LATIN SMALL LETTER E WITH ACCUTE
+é: U+00E9, otherwise known as LATIN SMALL LETTER E WITH ACUTE

 *or*